bokeh/bokeh/sphinx/source/docs/user_guide.rst

 :ref:`userguide_bokehjs`
     Create plots in JavaScript by using BokehJS directly.

-:ref:`userguide_info`
-    See where to go next for more information and examples.

 The examples in the user guide are written to be as minimal as possible, while illustrating how to accomplish a single task within Bokeh.
 With a handful of